-Ask the participant to indicate if they have had a cough on most days or nights of the week, since their SOL clinic visit, for at least 3 months in a row.
+Ask the participant to indicate if they have had a cough on most days or nights of the week, since their last SOL phone call, for at least 3 months in a row.
 Inform the participant that "most" means at least 4 days or nights per week.